Documentation and description of Dulong (Trung)

 Dulong is a Tibeto-Burman language variety spoken in Gongshan Nu and Dulong Autonomous County, Yunnan Province, China, in villages alongside the Nu and Dulong rivers.
 With under 10,000 speakers, the language is vulnerable to the encroachment of Lisu and Southwest Mandarin Chinese.

-This deposit is multi-lingual (Tibetan, Lisu, Gongshan Nu, Anong) and multi-dialectal (First, Third, and Fourth Township Dulong), reflecting the linguistic situation of this particular corner of northwest Yunnan province, one of China’s most linguistically diverse area.
-In addition to audio and video recordings, including a portion that are transcribed, translated, and anlayzed, the deposit also includes a draft version of the Tvrung kvt cv’tyeng (Concise Trung-English-Chinese Dictionary, edited by the Trung Dictionary Committee.
+This collection is multi-lingual (Tibetan, Lisu, Gongshan Nu, Anong) and multi-dialectal (First, Third, and Fourth Township Dulong), reflecting the linguistic situation of this particular corner of northwest Yunnan province, one of China’s most linguistically diverse area.
+In addition to audio and video recordings, including a portion that are transcribed, translated, and anlayzed, the collection also includes a draft version of the Tvrung kvt cv’tyeng (Concise Trung-English-Chinese Dictionary, edited by the Trung Dictionary Committee.
 The underlying Fieldworks (FLEx) database will also be made available.
 The dictionary can also be accessed online

 Between 2007 and 2011, during several extended periods of fieldwork, I researched Dulong on the Chinese side of the border, making extensive audio and video recordings, particularly of the Third Township dialect of Dulong, an SOV language which preserves substantial parts of the ancient Tibeto-Burman lexicon and syllable canon.